YushaKAHN/Python-Pong-game/README.md

-# Python-Pong-game
+# PONG

- old school Pong Game
+A simple Pong game created from the [Turtle](https://docs.python.org/3/library/turtle.html) module in python